Deck Calculator

 Leave a 1/8-inch to 1/4-inch gap between deck boards for drainage and expansion.
 Pressure-treated lumber installed wet should be butted tightly as it will shrink.
 Composite decking typically requires 3/16-inch to 1/4-inch gaps between boards.
 Always follow manufacturer recommendations.

-Do I need a ledger board for my deck?
+Do I need a building permit for a deck?